GeoNode/geonode/source/getting-started.rst

 * The Subversion command-line client.
 If you like, you can also use one of the many graphical clients, but you will need the command-line client as part of the build.
+* The git command-line client.
+A graphical client is less important for git since the main GeoNode sources are not managed with git; this is solely for fetching third-party libraries.
 * A Java Virtual Machine, at least version 1.5.
 The latest from Sun/Oracle is recommended for performance reasons.
 * A Python interpreter, at least version 2.6.2.
 Since the Python APIs are